shruti-0504/AI-Safety-Incident-Interface/README.md

 - 🎯 Filter incidents by severity: `Low`, `Medium`, `High`
 - 📅 Sort incidents by newest or oldest
 - 📝 Submit new incident reports
-- 🌙 Toggle between Light and Dark mode
-- ⚡ Built with vanilla HTML, CSS, and TypeScript
+- ⚡ Built with HTML, CSS, and TypeScript

 ---